Bill Wallace (martial artist)

+Biography

-Wallace was born in Portland, Indiana, and trained in wrestling during his high school years.
+Wallace was born in Portland, Indiana.
+He is of Scottish ancestry, and he trained in wrestling during his high school years.
 He began his study of Judo in 1966 and was forced to discontinue his Judo related activities because of an injury he suffered to his right knee during practice.
 He then began to study Shōrin-ryū Karate under Michael Gneck in February 1967 while serving in the U.S. Air Force.
 After entering the point fighting tournament scene and achieving success there, he switched to full-contact competition.